vinsol/webpay_interswitch/README.md

 ##Getting Started

-Include the gem in your Rails app by adding it to Gemfile `gem 'webpay_interswitch', git: 'https://github.com/vinsol/webpay_interswitch.git'` and run
+Include the gem in your Rails app by adding it to Gemfile:

+ `gem 'webpay_interswitch', git: 'https://github.com/vinsol/webpay_interswitch.git'` and run

  `bundle install`